Im2rnado/Fort-Shop/README.md

 - `watermark`: Replace with your Support-A-Creator code or watermark, you may leave it blank if you wish.

 3. Run `start.bat`
-4. Voila, you are now done ✔️
+4. Voila, you are now done

+## Support
+If you need any help, encounter any issues, or just have a suggestion, feel free to join our discord server at: discord.gg/carbide or open an issue in this repository.

 ## Credits
 - Item Shop data provided by [FortniteAPI.io](https://fortniteapi.io/)